-It is expected that part-time or adjunct faculty will have qualifications of regular, fulltime faculty with regard to academic preparation, experience, and performance.
-As a minimum qualification, all part-time faculty members must have completed at least have 18 graduate hours in the relevant discipline, hold a master's degree, or the established alternative qualifications.
+It is expected that part-time or adjunct faculty will have qualifications of regular, full-time faculty with regard to academic preparation, experience, and performance.
+As a minimum qualification, all part-time faculty members must have completed at least 18 graduate hours in the relevant discipline and hold a master's degree or meet the established alternative qualifications.
 This applies to the employment of any faculty member teaching courses for credit.
 Exceptions to this policy may be allowed for those teaching physical education activities courses, or those who have distinguished experience in their field.
-Exceptions to this policy must be approved by the appropriate Dean and the Provost.
+Exceptions to this policy must be approved by the authorized Dean and the Provost.

 Alternative Qualifications include but are not limited to:

-- Other degrees and concentrations - Certificates or diplomas - Professional licensure or certification - Special training - Documented excellence in teaching in the discipline - Honors, awards or special recognitions - Related work experience - Other documented teaching competencies and achievements - II.
-Temporary Appointments with Research Titles: These are temporary appointments of persons hired on a semester-to-semester or academic year basis, depending on the needs of the University.
-These appointments are not eligible for tenure and employment is not governed by the Faculty Manual. - a.
-Research Assistant, Associate or Professor: Individuals of substantial professional caliber who are engaged primarily in research.
-The research professor usually possesses the earned doctor's degree and considerable experience in the research field.
-(This title can be expanded to a visiting appointment.) - b.
-Post-Doctoral Fellow: A temporary appointment of a person who has recently completed requirements for the doctorate and is engaged in further study through research projects and activities.
+- Other degrees and concentrations

+- Certificates or diplomas

+- Professional licensure or certification

+- Special training

+- Documented excellence in teaching in the discipline

+- Honors, awards, or special recognitions

+- Related work experience

+- Other documented teaching competencies and achievements

+- II.
+Temporary Appointments with Research Titles: These are temporary appointments of persons hired on a semester-to-semester or academic year basis depending on the needs of the University.
+Appointees are not eligible for tenure, and employment is not governed by the Faculty Manual.

+- a.
+Research Assistant, Associate, or Professor: These positions apply to individuals of substantial professional caliber who are engaged primarily in research.
+The research professor has usually earned a doctoral degree and has

+considerable experience in the research field (This title may be extended to a visiting appointment.).

+- b.
+Post-Doctoral Fellow: This title is conferred to an individual who has recently completed requirements for the doctorate and is engaged in further study through research projects and activities.
+It is a temporary appointment.
 Involvement in the classroom is strongly encouraged. - c.
-Research Associate: A temporary staff position, usually funded with non-appropriated funds, held by an individual who possesses a master's degree or substantial work beyond the bachelor's degree.
+Research Associate: This is a temporary staff position, usually funded with non-appropriated funds, held by an individual who possesses a master's degree or substantial work beyond the bachelor's degree.
 The research associate plans and conducts research. - d.
-Graduate Assistant: A fully admitted graduate student performing services in support of University operations. - III.
-University/Center Affiliates

-This title may be conferred on individuals who volunteer their time and expertise toward the good of the University and the students it serves.

-- D. Tenure/Promotion/Re-appointment of Non-tenure Track Positions - 1.
+Graduate Assistant: Persons holding this title are fully admitted graduate students who performing services in support of University operations. - III.
+University/Center Affiliates: This title may be conferred on individuals who volunteer their time and expertise toward the good of the University and the students it serves. - D. Tenure/Promotion/Reappointment of Non-tenure Track Positions - 1.
 Tenure Regulations and Re-appointment

 Coastal Carolina University generally adheres to the standards of the American Association of University Professors regarding the rights, privileges and benefits accorded faculty members.
-Where University policies differ from those standards, the regulations stated herein or as subsequently modified by the University will apply.
+Where University policies differ from those standards, the regulations stated herein or those subsequently modified by the University will apply.

-To promote the welfare of the University, the policy in general will be to provide, after a probationary period, the opportunity for tenure of its faculty members, except in the case of retirement for age or special or extraordinary circumstances, or because of financial exigencies and/or curtailment or discontinuance of programs.
-To implement this principle, it is the intent of the University to follow these regulations:
+To promote the welfare of the University, the policy in general will be to provide, after a probationary period, the opportunity for tenure of its faculty members, except in the case of retirement due to age or special or extraordinary circumstances, or because of financial exigencies and/or curtailment or discontinuance of programs.
+To implement this protocol, it is the intent of the University to impose these regulations: